-"industrial" professions/trades of carpentry, metals and welding and electricity starting from the current scholastic year and on.
-Giving the knowledge of CAD software to our students inside the designated VTCs will open wider horizons for them to better understand the architecture of the industrial products/exercises and afterwards, providing them with skills and practices to likely getting easier to enter the labor market and get jobs based on the industrial background they gain.
+In a related context on the outcome level, in terms of the curricula development, a new approach was commenced pertinent to inserting the CAD software learning inside the TVET curricula being delivered to students in the industrial" professions/trades of carpentry, metals and welding and electricity, starting from the current scholastic year and on.
+Giving the knowledge of CAD software to our students inside the designated VTCs will open wider horizons for them to better understand the architecture of the industrial products/exercises and afterwards, possessing skills and practices necessary for them to likely getting easier to enter the labor market and get jobs based on the industrial background they gain.

 As well, NECC has applied for a proposal to GIZ through their EU funded program aiming at the provision of a full-equipped computer lab at Shijaia VTC; the proposal was approved by GIZ and we are currently in the preparation phase for establishing the lab.
+The computer lab will be installed in the new scholastic year which will be starting in September 2017.